samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 The glossary uses the following conventions:

-**Tags in Brackets.** Some entries have a tag in brackets after the entry’s name, as in “Attack [Action].”
+**Tags in Brackets.** Some entries have a tag in brackets after the entry’s name, as in "Attack [Action]."
 A tag—[Action](#Action), [Area of Effect](#AreaofEffect), [Attitude](#Attitude), [Condition](#Condition), or [Hazard](#Hazard)—indicates that a rule is part of a family of rules.
 The tags also have glossary entries.

-**“You.”** The game’s rules—in this glossary and elsewhere—often talk about something happening to you in the game world.
-That “you” refers to the creature or object that the rule applies to in a particular moment of play.
-For example, the “you” in the [Prone](#ProneCondition) condition is a creature that currently has that condition.
+**"You."** The game’s rules—in this glossary and elsewhere—often talk about something happening to you in the game world.
+That "you" refers to the creature or object that the rule applies to in a particular moment of play.
+For example, the "you" in the [Prone](#ProneCondition) condition is a creature that currently has that condition.

-**“See Also.”** Some glossary entries include a *See also* section that points to other entries in the glossary, to chapters in this book, or both.
+**"See Also."** Some glossary entries include a *See also* section that points to other entries in the glossary, to chapters in this book, or both.

 **No Obsolete Terms.** The glossary contains definitions of current rules terms only.
 If you’re looking for a term from an earlier version of the fifth edition rules, consult the index.